 “If you love her, send her to New York, for there it is heaven; if you hate her, send her to New York, for there it is hell.”

-I went to school where I could not understand a word.
-I was no longer the teacher’s pet who knows all the answers.
-None of the kids want to have anything to do with me, and later on I found out they were making fun of me.
-I did not want to bother my mom because she has gotten enough problems on her plate.
+I went to school, but I could not understand a single word.
+None of the other kids wanted to have anything to do with me.
+Later on I found out they were making fun of me.
+I did not want to bother my mother with this because she had enough on her plate.
 I thought this cold land was better than my home, but nobody really wanted me.
-Every lunch time I would walk to an empty park near my school, read my favourite poem and compare my life to Daiyu in The Dream of the Red Chamber, one of China’s four great novels about the rise and decay of an influential Chinese family in the Qing Dynasty.

-On a cold day in middle of February, I was on my way to class, a stranger looked at me and smiled.
-It was the first time I saw someone smiling at me in a long long time.
-It was much sweeter than many sugar coated words that I have heard all my life, it made me believe that life will get better.
-I never forget that lady and the smile that changed my life.
+On a cold day in the middle of February, I was on my way to class when a stranger looked at me and smiled.
+It was the first time I saw someone smiling at me in a long time.
+It felt genuine to me.
+It made me believe that my life will get better.
+I will never forget that lady and her smile.
+That moment changed my life.

-From that day on, I promised to myself I would always smile and treat everyone like my family.
-Because a simple smile costs me nothing but can mean the world to someone.
+From that day on, I promised myself I would always smile and treat everyone I met like they were family.